isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

 * **21st Century Education** \hfill Santa Clara, CA\
   *Software Developer Intern \hfill 2015-2017*
-    * Migrated an existing cloud server instance to server hardware.
-Configured a Linux OS with a firewall, VPN, and data storage system, reducing overall operational costs.
+    * Reduced operational costs by migrating an existing cloud server instance to server hardware.
+      Configured a Linux OS with a firewall, VPN, and data storage system.
-    * Set up a company event webpage using Jekyll, informing prospective customers and increasing event publicity.
+    * Increased event publicity by setting up a company event webpage with Jekyll.
-    * Wrote a key company education application with AngularJS, Node, and HTML.
-Delivered a presentation to investors and shareholders about the project.

 \lineheader{Projects}

+* **Receipt Splitter** (github.com/isaaclo123/receipt-split)
+    * Wrote a web application enabling the easy and precise splitting of receipt costs.
+Allows for the sharing of receipt costs and splitting the cost of individual receipt items amongst users.
+      Written with Typescript, Redux, React.js, Flask, and sqlite.

+\

 * **Transcriber bot** (github.com/isaaclo123/transcriber_bot)
-    * Wrote a python bot for transcribing the text within reddit image posts, helping to aid the visually impaired.
-Used machine learning with OpenCV and Pytesseract to read text from images, Sqlite for logging information, and coverage/pytest for testing.
+    * Wrote a python bot for transcribing the text within reddit image posts, aiding the visually impaired.
+Used OpenCV and Pytesseract to read text from images, Sqlite for logging information, and coverage/pytest for testing.
 \

 * **InFarm** (devpost.com/software/minnehacks)